websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/configuring-content-recommendations.md

     Collections are named Content Sets in Liferay DXP 7.2.
 ```

+### Display the Collection using a Collection Display Fragment or a Collection Page

+> Liferay DXP 7.3+

+A Collection Display Fragment is a type of Fragment that shows a Collection.
+You can use this Fragment to show your Collection on any Content Page, Page Template, or Display Page.
+To configure the Collection Display Fragment, see the section [Displaying Collections Using a Collection Display Fragment](../../../content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-display-fragment).

+A Collection Page is a type of page linked to a Collection.
+To show the Collection using a Collection page, see the [Displaying Collections Using a Collection Page](../../../content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-page) section in the [Displaying Collections and Collection Pages](../../../content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md) topic.

 ### Display the Collection or Content Set in a Display Page Using the Asset Publisher

 > Liferay DXP 7.2+